nicolemne/gameratings-frontend/README.md

 - Game Detail page
 - See top 3 most liked posts on a user's profile
 - Access the Django admin page from the frontend
+- Access for admins to remove posts and comments directly from the frontend
+- More statuses for saved games in 'My Games'

 ## Custom Reusable React Components

 Each code file includes in-depth comments explaining the structure, functionality, and usage of the components.
+I have only commented on and mentioned the Hooks, Contexts and Components that are not included in the walkthrough project 'Moments'.

 ### Hooks